naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Gambi: Bold of you to assume I did the homework.

-Margaret: lol nope.
+Sticky: No.

 Nadine Shocked: Wait, we had homework?!?!?!

-Eris: *Read 5:55pm*
+Scruffy: *Read 5:55pm*

 %

-Sticky: You kill people for money?!
+Sticky Angry: You kill people for money?!

 Tikiman: I can explain!